ajdin14200/MISTNU-repair-problem/README.md

 When a MISTNU is not controllable, it is often possible to restore controllability by reducing the intervals of contract durations.
 This work introduces new centralized and distributed algorithms to repair MISTNUs that are not weakly controllable.
 These methods are part of a paper currently under review for ECAI 2025, and a citation will be provided once acceptance is confirmed.

 In the following, we present a concrete and realistic example of the MISTNU model.
 We begin by assigning duration intervals to the contracts that make the network not Weakly Controllable (column B).
 Then, we show updated bounds (column B′) that restore Weak Controllability, thereby repairing the MISTNU.
-Note that the only repairs are the ones that reduced all contracts to a singleton, i.e, directly fixed thir durations.
+Note that the only repairs are the ones that reduced all contracts to a singleton, i.e, directly fixed their durations.

 # Example